 1. Bybee Farm

 Does anything sound more charming than the thought of getting married at a blueberry farm?
 We don’t think so.
 This idyllic wedding venue in North Bend is less than an hour’s drive from downtown Seattle and is one of the most perfect places for outdoor-loving couples.
 Bybee Farm offers incredible scenic views for a beautiful wedding — the venue’s built-in altar is quite literally at the foot of a mountain!
-The family-owned farm hosts just 12 weddings a year (and only during the summer season), which means that you’ll join a small and exclusive group of couples if you get married at Bybee Farm.
+The family-owned farm hosts just 12 weddings a year (and only during the summer season), making it one of the most exclusive Washington State wedding venues.
 In our opinion, the best part is that you can return to the venue each summer to pick blueberries and relive your wedding memories all over again.

 How to Style It: Whimsical and Inviting

-By keeping the overall decor simple, Allison and Jon put the focus of their wedding on the venue’s gorgeous location.
-We love how they used blueberry-inspired hues, like navy blue, light blue and purple, for their color palette.
-Their reception menu included comfort foods like mac & cheese and homemade desserts — yum!
+By keeping the overall decor simple, you can put the focus of your big day on the farm's gorgeous location.
+Consider incorporating blueberry-inspired hues, like navy blue, light blue and purple, for your wedding color palette as a nod to the venue.

 2. TreeHouse Point

 If the idea of getting married in the treetops of Washington’s forests sounds like heaven to you, then you’ll want to visit TreeHouse Point in Issaquah.
 This venue has not one, but six different tree houses to choose as the backdrop for your ceremony.
 TreeHouse Point is best for elopements and smaller Seattle weddings, but the property guarantees a one-of-a-kind experience no matter what your wedding size.
-With the rental fee, you have exclusive use of the four-acre property for up to 22 hours (a rarity when it comes to most wedding venues, trust us).
-TreeHouse Point offers wedding packages and vendor recommendations to help make your planning process as seamless as possible.
-Lastly, you won’t have to book a hotel room, since you can stay at the venue overnight.
+With the rental fee, you have exclusive use of the four-acre property for up to 22 hours (a rarity, even when it comes to unique wedding venues in Seattle).
+To help make your planning process as seamless as possible, TreeHouse Point offers wedding packages and vendor recommendations.
+The best part?
+You won’t have to book a hotel room, since you can stay at the venue overnight.

 How to style it: Bohemian Vintage